siddhart-singh/odin-recipes/readme.md

 # Odin-Recipes

-This is a recipe website built using html as an assignment for [odin project](https://www.theodinproject.com/)
+This is a recipe website built using HTML as an assignment for [Odin Project](https://www.theodinproject.com/)